Active Learning for Control-Oriented Identification of Nonlinear Systems: Proof Sketch

 \section{Proof Sketch}

 Full proof details may be found in the appendix.
 Here, we present a sketch.
 Our main result proceeds by demonstrating the following sub-steps.
-In these sub-steps, let $C$ be a polynomial of the problem parameters, as in the burn-in requirement of \Cref{thm: main}. \begin{enumerate}[noitemsep,nolistsep,leftmargin=*] \item The coarse parameter estimation error decays gracefully with the total amount of data:
+In these sub-steps, let $C$ be a polynomial of the problem parameters and log of the reciprocal of the failure probability, $\delta$, as in the burn-in requirement of \Cref{thm: main}. \begin{enumerate}[noitemsep,nolistsep,leftmargin=*] \item With high probability, the coarse parameter estimation error decays gracefully with the total amount of data:

 as long as $N$ exceeds some polynomial burn-in time.
 This result is derived from recent results characterizing non-asymptotic bounds for identification \citep{ziemann2022learning}, and takes the place of the estimator consistency requirements in classical asymptotic identification literature \citep{lennart1980asymptotic}.
 By making the number of episodes $N$ sufficiently large, we can make this error arbitrarily small.
-It thus characterizes a type of ``consistency burn-in''. \item As long as the coarse estimation error of \eqref{eq: coarse estimation error} is sufficiently small, the ideal optimal exploration objective of \eqref{eq: ideal experiment design} is well-approximated by the objective \eqref{eq: experiment design}.
+It thus characterizes a type of ``consistency burn-in''. \item As long as the coarse estimation error of \eqref{eq: coarse estimation error} is sufficiently small, the ideal optimal exploration objective of \eqref{eq: ideal experiment design} is well-approximated by the objective \eqref{eq: approximate exp design}.
 In particular, for any exploration policy $\pi\in\Pi_{\exp}$,